 The City received the State Department of Housing and Community Development's (HCD) written comments on the draft Housing Element on August 12, 2021.
-The City has drafted revisions to the Element in response to HCDs comments, identified in yellow highlighting.
-The City made the revised Element available to the public through direction notification of stakeholders and posting the Element on the City's website on September 1, 2021, providing the public an opportunity to comment prior to resubmittal of the draft to HCD.
+The City consulted with HCD staff and drafted revisions to the Element in response to the comments received.
+The revised draft Element was made available to the public through direct notification of stakeholders and posting the Element on the City's website on September 1, 2021, providing the public an opportunity to comment prior to resubmittal of the draft to HCD on September 16, 2021.
+The City consulted with HCD staff on the revised Element prior to adoption by City Council on November 9, 2021.
+Stakeholders and interested parties will again be noticed of the availability of the adopted Housing Element, and the documents will be posted on the City website.